-The tranquil beauty of the island is reflected in the faces of her people.
+Bonaire’s history is reflected in the faces of her people.
 From the first inhabitants, the Caiquetios (a branch of the Arawak Indians) who sailed from the coast of Venezuela almost 1000 years ago, to the many cultures now living and working in Bonaire today, the island has a distinct character that is all its own.

 A brief history of Bonaire.

 The first Europeans came to Bonaire in 1499, when Alonso de Ojeda and Amerigo Vespucci arrived and claimed it for Spain.
-Finding little of commercial value and seeing no future for large-scale agriculture, the Spanish decided not to develop the island.
-Instead, they unceremoniously enslaved the Indians and moved them off to work in the plantations on the Island of Hispaniola, effectively leaving the island unpopulated.
+Finding little commercial value and seeing no future for large-scale agriculture, the Spanish decided not to develop the island.
+Instead, they unceremoniously enslaved the Indians and moved them to work in the plantations on the Island of Hispaniola, effectively leaving the island unpopulated.

 Bonaire’s early years were not ones of prosperity.

 Her inhabitants were mostly convicts from other Spanish Colonies in South America.
-The only permanent settlement was the village of Rincon, located far inland where it was thought to be safe from marauding pirates.
+The only permanent settlement was the village of Rincon, located far inland where it was thought to be safe from pirates.
 In those years, development was discouraged in favor of the richer, more productive colonies.

 In 1633, the Dutch took possession of Curacao, Bonaire, and Aruba.
 The largest island, Curacao, emerged as a center of the notorious slave trade.
-Bonaire then became a plantation island belonging to the Dutch West Indies Company.
-It was during those early years that the first African slaves were forced to work, cutting dyewood and cultivating maize and harvesting solar salt.
+Bonaire became a plantation island belonging to the Dutch West Indies Company.
+It was during those early years that the first African slaves were forced to work, cutting dyewood, cultivating maize, and harvesting solar salt.
 Grim reminders of those days still remain in the form of slave huts and salt pans which were laboriously constructed by hand.
 They are an important part of the island’s heritage and have been left to stand mute testimony to Bonaire’s repressive beginning.